Credit: Gerald Hoberman, Getty

 Winemakers can’t rely on taste alone in the tannin context because of the presence of sugar during fermentation.
 “The reason we’re so interested in the numbers is when the wines are fermenting and you still have sugar, you can’t taste or feel tannin in your mouth.
 It’s all hidden by the sugar,” Richie told me.
 “So the only way to see if you’re heading in the right direction is to run analysis.
 You don’t know if you’ve gotten all the tannin out, you don’t know what the tannin level is when it’s at even three Brix.
 You can’t taste it.
 And if you keep pumping it over and you overshoot that mark, it’s too late.
 You can use strippers [like egg whites or gelatin] to lean the tannins, but you can’t just strip tannin without getting rid of stuff you want to keep.
 Fining agents are not as selective as they’re portrayed.
 The analysis is a good indicator of potential quality, though it doesn’t replace actually tasting either.”

 David strives to balance alcohol, tannin, fruit, oak and acid.
 “This is largely a function of the grapes you get,” he says.
 In Washington, David believes the most impactful adjustment to make to find the sweet spot in the balance is tweaking sugar levels.
 “It matters a great deal because it determines the alcohol level, and I want a relatively low-alcohol wine.”
-For age worthy wines – read high(ish) tannin and high(ish) acid – alcohol is can be the sticking point because while tannins and acids soften with age, alcohol remains exactly the same its entire life.
+For age worthy wines – read high(ish) tannin and high(ish) acid – alcohol is the sticking point because while tannins and acids soften with age, alcohol remains exactly the same its entire life.
 A wine with great tannin and acid at bottling will fall out of balance with time if the alcohol is too high.

 Credit: Wine Folly